Smooth Gowdy symmetric generalized Taub-NUT solutions

-Here, we assume that $t>0$ is sufficiently small and hence $t'>0$ is small.
 The quantity $\kappa$ is a constant which has, so far, not been fixed.
 In these new coordinates, the metric becomes

+The metric extends analytically through $t'=0$ if all the functions $M$, $N^2$, $Q$ and $(4\kappa^2 N^2-\ee^{2M})/t'$ -- for some choice of the constant $\kappa$ -- extend analytically through $t'=0$ when expressed in terms of the new coordinates, and if $N^2$ extends as a strictly positive function.
+Note that it is necessary for this that $M$, $N^2$, $Q$ -- expressed in terms of the original coordinates -- extend as analytic functions to the manifold $[-\delta,\delta]\times\Sth$, which are even in $t$, for some sufficiently small $\delta>0$.

-The metric extends smoothly through $t'=0$ if the functions $M$, $N^2$ (strictly positive) and $Q$ are smooth with respect to $t'$ in a neighborhood of $t'=0$ and if $(4\kappa^2 N^2-\ee^{2M})/t'$ is smooth for some choice of the constant $\kappa$.
-In this case, the field $\partial_{\rho_1'}=\partial_{\rho_1}$ is a null generator of the surface given by $t'=0$.
-This surface is therefore a smooth null hypersurface with \Sth-topology and closed null generators and so is a smooth past Cauchy horizon.
+If the spacetime can be extended through $t=0$ in this way, then the field $\partial_{\rho_1'}$ (which equals $\partial_{\rho_1}$ wherever the latter is defined) is a null\footnote{We have $g_{\rho_1'\rho_1'}=R_0^2 t' e^{-M} N^2$ which vanishes at $t'=0$. } generator of the surface given by $t'=0$.
+This surface is therefore an analytic null hypersurface with \Sth-topology whose null generators are closed, and so is an analytic past Cauchy horizon.